-So many schools of thought and different philosophies exist for supply chain management, that it is difficult to find one that is universally applicable.
+So many schools of thought and different philosophies exist for supply chain management that it is difficult to find one that is universally applicable.
 Often, a combination of two or more modalities is the best approach for shippers.
-This is the basis for a bimodal supply chain strategy: a modern supply chain philosophy that is gaining momentum with shippers around the world…
+This is the basis for a bimodal supply chain strategy, a modern supply chain philosophy that is gaining momentum with shippers around the world.

 Breaking Down Bimodal Strategy

 A bimodal supply chain is a modern answer to evolving logistics.
-Because of globalization, the internet of things (IoT) technologies, and other factors that are affecting the movement of products around the world, the linear supply chain is rapidly becoming outdated.
+Because of globalization, the Internet of Things (IoT) technologies, and other factors that are affecting the movement of products around the world, the linear supply chain is rapidly becoming outdated.
 In its place, agile supply chains are being developed and adopted, calling for adaptive features such as responsiveness to ensure success.

-At its core, a bimodal supply chain takes the best features of a traditional end-to-end supply chain and combines them with flexible, scalable, intelligent solutions.
+At its core, a bimodal supply chain takes the best features of a traditional end-to-end supply chain and combines them with flexible, scalable, and intelligent solutions.
 The two fundamental elements of a bimodal supply chain are Mode 1 and Mode 2.
 Mode 1 refers to the traditional, linear supply chain.
 Mode 2 refers to an agile and responsive supply chain.

-Mode 1 is the tried and true, traditional supply chain at work.
+Mode 1 is the tried-and-true, traditional supply chain at work.
 The core tenets of this side of the equation involve establishing processes and protocols, eliminating waste, streamlining the chain of custody, and ensuring accountability.
 This approach is marked by several widely recognized philosophies:

 In establishing Mode 1 concepts, supply chain managers create a foundation for excellence and stability in their operations before they modify the operation to become adaptive and agile.